transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: tsResolve}

-## Why are the transactions I submit from VS Code failing?
+## Why are the transactions I submit from VS Code failing with a No endorsement plan available error?
 {: #ibp-v2-troubleshooting-anchor-peer}
 {: troubleshoot}